soverenio/docs/docs/architecture/detection.md

     * **Unstructured**: LITE uses only the word and its context, i.e., the surrounding words.

-2. **Stage 2**: For structured data detection, we run a classifier that examines the entire payload to determine if there is a non-zero probability that the payload could contain sensitive data.
+2. **Stage 2**: For **structured** data detection only, we run a classifier that examines the entire payload to determine if there is a non-zero probability that the payload could contain sensitive data.
 This is referred to as the none-detector.
 If the answer is yes, then the Machine Learning (ML) model is run as the third step.

 3. **Stage 3**: This stage involves running the ML model, which is different for structured and unstructured data, and consumes considerably more resources than the previous two stages.